Mounisha0114/salesforce-training/Week1/day1/Notes.md

 ---

-### Basic Workflow
+### Business Workflow
-Lead → Convert → Account + Contact → Opportunity → Deal
+Lead → Contact → Opportunity → Customer

 ---

-### What are Objects?
-- Objects are like tables in a database
+### Salesforce Playground
+- A practice environment provided by Salesforce
-- Used to store data in Salesforce
+- Used to learn and perform tasks without affecting real data

----

-### What are Records?
-- A record is a single entry inside an object
-- Similar to a row in a table

----

-### Salesforce Data Structure
-- Objects contain records
-- Records contain fields
-- Objects are connected using relationships

----

-### How Salesforce Applications are Built
-- Using Objects (data storage)
-- Fields (data inside objects)
-- Relationships (connections between objects)
-- Logic and automation

----
+- Helps in completing Trailhead challenges